ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 knows that the TLS variable is defined in the same module as the code that is accessing the variable.
-In this case the offset of the TLS variable from the start of the module's TLS block is a static link time constant.
-Instead of dynamically calculating the offset of the TLS variable from the thread-pointer.
-The offset of the module's TLS block from the thread-pointer is calculated, then the offset of the TLS variable within that block is added.
+In this case the offset of the TLS variable from the start of the module's TLS block is a static link time constant, instead of dynamically calculating the offset of the TLS variable from the thread pointer.
+The offset of the module's TLS block from the thread pointer is calculated, then the offset of the TLS variable within that block is added.
 This is more efficient than general dynamic when more than one TLS variable from the same module is accessed from the same function, but less efficient when accessing